sejal-chandra/IPL-match-prediction/README.md

 ### finaldata ###
 Data related to matches between 2008 and 2016 and sentiments calculated using tweets of a particular team on the day of match.

-Dataset has data related to matches between 2008 and 2016

 ### Independent Variables: ###
 Season, Team1, Team2, Toss winner, Toss decision, Result, Win by runs, Win by wickets, dl applied, Player of the match, Venue, Umpire 1, Umpire 2, Sentiment
 ### Target Variable: ###